 - 77% of internet users read blog posts

-35 Must-Follow Tips for Creating a Great Business Blog
+35 Must-Follow Tips for Creating an Epic Business Blog

 You can’t expect to be successful with a business blog if you don’t commit to becoming an expert.
-This doesn’t mean you need to spend 40 hours a week learning everything about business blogging there is to know.
-It means that you need to be ready to hit the ground running each week with new blog posts.
-Your business blog needs to become your priority.
+This doesn’t mean you need to spend 40 hours a week learning about business blogging.
+It means that you need to be ready to hit the ground running each week with new content that can be used to produce great blog posts.
+Your blog needs to be a priority for your business.

 1. Be Consistent